BSA Logo

 BSA Logo History

-The BSA logo has evolved along with the vehicles that are produced under this brand.
-The Birmingham Small Arms Company Limited motorcycle division was opened in 1903 and, over the next seven years, was engaged in the creation of the latest bike.
+The BSA logo has evolved alongside the vehicles produced under this brand.
+The Birmingham Small Arms Company Limited motorcycle division was opened in 1903 and, over the next seven years, was engaged in creating the latest bike.
 In 1910, work on a two-wheeled beast was finally completed.
 As expected, his shiny gas tank was adorned with the brand name emblem.

-Over time, the BSA developed a sign with a winged letter “B” – the personification of the fact that motorcycles fly along the roads, picking up tremendous speed.
-He became the main symbol of the company until its closure in 1973.
-In the same year, the rights to the name were acquired by Manganese Bronze Holdings, and in 2016 the Indian conglomerate Mahindra Group bought the BSA brand and continued to develop motorcycles.
+Over time, the BSA developed a sign with a winged letter “B”, the personification of the fact that motorcycles fly along the roads, picking up tremendous speed.
+He became the company’s main symbol until its closure in 1973.
+In the same year, the rights to the name were acquired by Manganese Bronze Holdings, and in 2016, the Indian conglomerate Mahindra Group bought the BSA brand and continued to develop motorcycles.

 What is BSA?

-Brand of motorcycles, bicycles, and scooters, the production of which began in England in 1880, founded by the Birmingham Small Arms Company.
+A brand of motorcycles, bicycles, and scooters, whose production began in England in 1880, was founded by the Birmingham Small Arms Company.

 1919 – 1946